MM-Ego: Towards Building Egocentric Multimodal LLMs for Video QA: Conclusion

-\textbf{Conclusion.} In this paper, we make three key contributions towards the development of egocentric foundation model: the creation of the first large-scale egocentric QA training dataset, the introduction of a novel model designed for effective long egocentric video comprehension, and the establishment of the \benchname benchmark for assessing models' ability to capture visual details from egocentric videos.
+In this paper, we make three key contributions towards the development of egocentric foundation models: the creation of a large-scale egocentric QA training dataset, the introduction of a novel model designed for effective long egocentric video comprehension, and the establishment of the \benchname benchmark for assessing models' ability to capture visual details from egocentric videos.
 We hope that these efforts will benefit further research on egocentric MLLMs.